mpokryva/mpokryva.github.io/_posts/2019-02-24-line-following-robot.md

 4. Actually move the robot.
 5. Clear the buffer in preparation for the next frame.

+*Note*: Even though we calculate the y distance, it's actually not used anywhere.

-If you check out the full source code on [my GitHub](https://github.com/mpokryva/LineTrackerPy/blob/master/line.py), you will notice I use a relatively low framerate of 15.
+If you check out the full source code on [my GitHub](https://github.com/mpokryva/LineTrackerPy/blob/master/line.py), you will notice I use a relatively low framerate of 15 fps.
 This is because the Pi cannot process the frames quicker than this.
-In fact, 15 is probably too high, and a framerate of 10 or less would suffice as well.
+In fact, 15 is probably too high, and a framerate of 10 fps or less would suffice as well.

 ``` python
 for frame in camera.capture_continuous(rawCapture, format="bgr", \